SAP/spartacus-docs/contributing_to_docs/developer-guide.md

     Always create your new `doc` branch from the `develop` branch.

-    The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can create your new `doc` branch from the `master` branch.
+    The one exception is if you have an update that is not tied to a particular release, and can be published as soon as it is merged.
+In this case, you can create your new `doc` branch from the `master` branch.

 3. Create new documentation or update existing topics in the `_pages` folder.